neuralpain/qbactivator/README.md

 ## Planned features/enhancements

-- Fully automated installation (and activation if possible)
+- Fully automated installation and activation
 - AIO compilation to eliminate the need of a the extra `qbpatch.dat` file for activation
+- Activation support for other QuickBooks Desktop products, i.e., QuickBooks Desktop Pro, QuickBooks Desktop Premier, QuickBooks Desktop Accountant and QuickBooks Desktop Enterprise

 ## FAQs